testmailtt/webhook.site/docs/api/tokens.md

 ##### Example 2: Creating with Python 3

 Requires the `requests` module, which can be installed using `pip install requests`.
+You'll also need to replace the API key.
+[Create an API key here](https://webhook.site/api-keys).

 ```python
 import requests